 Another extremely simple kind of glaze is the feldspathic glaze, or glaze which is made up largely of feldspar.
-Here again, relatively high temperatures are required to melt such glazes, and for this reason they remained the exclusive property of the Chinese potters for over 2000 years, since only in China were kilns constructed which could reach the necessary heat.
+Here again, relatively high temperatures are required to melt such glazes, and for this reason they remained the exclusive property of Asiatic potters for over 2000 years, since only there were kilns constructed which could reach the necessary heat.
 Feldspar by itself will melt to a glass at about 1250°.
-This one material, when pulverized and spread onto the surface of a pot, may give a very beautiful milky white glaze, and in fact some of the masterpieces of early Chinese pottery were no doubt glazed in this way.
+This one material, when pulverized and spread onto the surface of a pot, may give a very beautiful milky white glaze; in fact, some of the masterpieces of early Chinese pottery were probably glazed in this way.
 Feldspar is a very common mineral and very easy to identify and to crush into a fine powder.
-Its fusion point can be lowered by merely adding a little ground limestone, and some of the most beautiful glazes known to the art are simple combinations of only three materials: feldspar, limestone, and quartz, all of which are common minerals available almost everywhere.
+Its fusion point can be lowered by merely adding a little ground limestone.
+Some of the most beautiful glazes known to the art are simple combinations of only three materials: feldspar, limestone, and quartz, all of which are common minerals available almost everywhere.